GlobeletJS/tile-mixer/README.md

 - `.cancel(taskID)`: Cancels any active HTTP requests or processing tasks associated with the supplied integer ID
 - `.activeTasks()`: Returns the (integer) number of active tasks
+- `.workerTasks()`: Returns the number of tasks active on worker threads
+- `.queuedTasks()`: Returns the number of tasks queued on the main thread
 - `.terminate()`: Cancels all tasks and terminates the Web Workers